ihadgraft/siteminer/README.md

-This is a simple script to crawl a directory, looking for identifiable sites.
+This is a simple script to crawl a directory and report some information on any identified platforms.

 Currently supports: